JohnTorgerson/sql_challenge/README.md

 ### Guide to Repo Contents:
 * `EmployeeQueries.sql` is the sql code used to make queries from the database -- you'll notice Question 6 has two answers, this was an effort to deliver results along two different paths
 * `EmployeeSchemata.sql` is the original schemata directly exported from Quick DBD
+* `EmployeeSqlalchemy.ipynb` is jupyter notebook file that uses pandas to plot visualizations
 * `EmployeeSchemataERD.jpg` is a visualization of the ERD created on Quick DBD
+* `HistogramOfSalaries.png` is a histogram of all employees and how much they make broken into 25 bins
+* `AverageSalariesBar.png` is a bar chart showing the average salary by job title

 * In folder `data` are 6 tables
     1. `departments.csv` is a table of the Departments
     2. `data` is a junction table between Departments and Employees